Long and Dark, Shiny and Black: Harley Earl, Bill Mitchell, and the Cadillac Sixty Special PDF Print E-mail

 ART AND COLOUR

-Harley Earl initially came to GM on a short-term contract for Cadillac, but GM president Alfred P. Sloan was so impressed with his work that he commissioned Earl to build a new Art & Colour [sic] division, the auto industry's first full-fledged styling department.
-By the mid-thirties, Earl had a sizable staff, divided into separate studios for GM division, as well as advanced-design groups that developed more experimental themes for future use.
+Harley Earl initially came to GM on a short-term contract for Cadillac, but GM president Alfred P. Sloan was so impressed with his work that he commissioned Earl to build a new Art & Colour [sic] section, the auto industry’s first full-fledged styling department.
+By the mid-thirties, Earl had a sizable staff divided into separate studios for each GM division, as well as advanced-design groups that developed more experimental themes for future use.

 1941 Cadillac Sixty Special hood ornament

-Cadillac's traditional flying-lady hood mascot would grow progressively more abstract as the years progressed.
+Cadillac’s traditional flying-lady hood mascot, seen here on a 1941 Cadillac Sixty Special would grow progressively more abstract as the years progressed.

 BILL MITCHELL

-William L. Mitchell, born in Cleveland, Ohio in 1912, was the son of a Pennsylvania Buick dealer.
-A long-time racing aficionado, by his early twenties, Mitchell had become a skilled artist.
-In the summer of 1935, Walter Carey, a family friend who knew Harley Earl, spotted Mitchell's race car illustrations and suggested he put together a portfolio.
-Mitchell subsequently earned an interview with Earl's administrative assistant, Howard O'Leary, that December.
-Mitchell met Earl himself on his visit to the General Motors Building, striking up a conversation without knowing who Earl was.
-Earl liked the young man immediately, and hired him on December 14, 1935.
+William L. Mitchell, born in Cleveland, Ohio, in 1912, was the son of a Pennsylvania Buick dealer.
+A long-time racing aficionado, by his early twenties, Mitchell had also become a skilled artist.
+In the summer of 1935, Walter Carey, a family friend and an acquaintance of Harley Earl’s, suggested Mitchell put together a portfolio to submit to GM.
+Late that year, while waiting for an interview with Earl’s administrative assistant, Howard O’Leary, Mitchell struck up a conversation with Earl without knowing who he was.
+Earl liked the young man immediately and hired him on December 14, 1935.

 1941 Cadillac Sixty Special side view

-The "notchback" profile set an industry trend that continues today.
-Although it uses the same body as the '38-'39, the '41 Sixty Special rides a slightly shorter, 126-inch (3,200-mm) wheelbase, and it is about 10 inches (25.4 mm) longer overall , with the extra length coming mostly in the nose.
-Note the absence of sidemounts; the front fenders of the 1941 extended backwards into the doors instead.
+Although the 1941 Cadillac Sixty Special uses the same body as the 1938-1939 cars, it rides a slightly shorter 126-inch (3,200mm) wheelbase and is about 10 inches (25.4 mm) longer overall, with the extra length coming mostly in the nose.
+Note the absence of side mounts; they were finally dropped from the options list in 1941 because they weren’t compatible with the new front fenders, which now extended backwards into the doors.
 The rubber splash guards on the rear fenders were another feature added subsequent to the original version.

 1941 Cadillac Sixty Special rear 3q view

-From this angle you can see the curved beltline below the side windows and the sloping, coupe-like trunk.
-The soft lines of this car look a little pudgy to modern eyes, although they were quite advanced at the time.
+From this angle, you can see the curved beltline below the Sixty Special’s side windows and the sloping, coupe-like trunk.
+The soft lines of this car look a little pudgy to modern eyes, although it was all quite advanced at the time.

 1941 Cadillac Sixty Special tail detail

-The left tail light flips up to reveal the fuel filler -- a new trick for 1941, one that would endure for decades.
+The 1941 Cadillac Sixty Special’s left tail light flips up to reveal the fuel filler — a new trick for 1941 and one that would endure for decades.
 Note the single back-up lamp; back-up lights cost $7.50 each in these days, and most people ordered only one, if they ordered them at all.

-The Sixty Special was offered only as a four-door sedan.
-Several other Sixty Special body styles were contemplated, including a three-window coupe -- which really does look rakish to modern eyes -- and a convertible sedan, four of which were built for the use of GM execs.
-As it was, Earl was pushing his luck to get the sedan approved, and none of the other body styles saw production.
+The production Sixty Special was offered only as a four-door sedan.
+Several other Sixty Special body styles were contemplated, including a three-window coupe, which really does look rakish to modern eyes, and a convertible sedan.
+As it was, Earl was pushing his luck to get the sedan approved and none of the other body styles saw series production, although one coupe and four convertibles were built for the use of GM executives.

 UNDER THE SKIN